-It recognizes that potential or actual conflicts of interest may arise in the course of its engagement and voting.
-Accordingly, BLI has defined policies and procedures to identify, assess, prevent, mitigate and manage conflicts of interest that may arise.
+The Company recognizes that potential or actual conflicts of interest may arise in the course of its engagement and voting.
+Accordingly, it has defined policies and procedures to identify, assess, prevent, mitigate and manage conflicts of interest that may arise.